openstack-archive/four-opens/docs/opendesign.rst

 ---------------------------------------

 Open Design begins with the establishment of a structure to guide the "when", "how", and "where" of the design process.
-Then "when" refers to the release-cadence of the software, particularly if it is a feature-based or time-based release.
+The "when" refers to the release-cadence of the software, particularly if it is a feature-based or time-based release.
 A feature-based release allows the community to reach a consensus on required capabilities a release should have, then only deliver the